 Small to mid-sized minority and female owned businesses in Georgia can get financial help in the form of free grants or low interest rate, or forgivable loans.
 Find government programs, lenders, charities, corporations and other places to get financial assistance near you in Georgia below.
 Learn where and how to get everything from free business consultations to grants, mentoring programs, loans, and other assistance.

 Any business can apply.
 However each of the agencies as well as assistance programs has committed to helping disadvantaged businesses in Georgia.
 This includes minorities (Black, Latino, Asian, immigrants, etc.), veterans, women in Georgia, and LGBTQ businesses.
 Any free grants (whether from a non-profit or the government) is combined with other help, including technical assistance, financial advice, budgeting, counseling, and more.
 Businesses that get loans will also get other support as well.
+A major focus is on providing grants to Black owned male and women owned businesses in the state and Atlanta.

 Find minority and female business grants and loans in Georgia